Point Lookout Light: History

 The light was served by civilian and Coast Guard keepers.
 In 1939, the United States Coast Guard took over control of all U.S. lighthouses, and the keepers were pressured, but not required, to join the Coast Guard.
 In 1951, the United States Navy began buying property around the light.
 On January 11, 1966, the light was deactivated and the structures were turned over to the Navy.
 Civilians continued to live in the house until 1981, when a dispute over a failing well led to the revocation of a 99-year lease that the state had with the Navy.

 The fog bell tower was moved to the Chesapeake Bay Maritime Museum in 1968.
 Throughout the 1960s, the State of Maryland purchased land north of the lighthouse and carved out the Point Lookout State Park.
 In 2006, the light was turned over to Maryland as part of a land-swap deal.
 Also in 2006, the Point Lookout Lighthouse Preservation Society was founded to restore the lighthouse complex to the 1927 era.
-The lighthouse is owned by Maryland and is accessible one day a month from April to November by volunteers of the Point Lookout Lighthouse Preservation Society.
-The group also holds night time "paranormal investigations" to raise funds for preservation and restoration activities.
-The haunted reputation is a dual-edged sword, and has caused severe damage to historically significant parts of the lighthouse due to vandals breaking into the lighthouse.
-While unusual things have happened at the lighthouse, it is unclear who, how or why the lighthouse is referred to as the most haunted lighthouse in America.
-Several television shows have dedicated segments to the lighthouse, including Mystery Hunters, Weird Travels and Haunted Lighthouses.
+The lighthouse is owned by Maryland and was previously accessible only one day a month from April to November by volunteers of the Point Lookout Lighthouse Preservation Society.

+The lighthouse underwent extensive exterior and interior renovations beginning in 2017, involving the re-stabilization of the structure, repairs of multiple leaks, replacement of drywall and timbers, rebuilding of stairways and the re-finishing of the former living quarters.
+After an additional round of renovations beginning in 2024, the Point Lookout Lighthouse was converted into a small self-guided museum, operated by the Maryland Park Service, with historical exhibits, information, a small gift shop, and furniture set up throughout both levels of the duplex building.
+Visitors are also granted access to the cupola atop the building where the lantern once resided before it was decommissioned and removed.
+These renovations and installations were completed in early 2025, and the lighthouse was made officially open to the public starting May 15, 2025.
+It is open from May to September, Thursday through Monday, from 9AM to 5PM, for park visitors to freely explore.